A Virago is a woman of strength and spirit. The world has been trying to make that an insult for centuries. I wear it differently.

 the beginning

-Danielle Bloom grew up in North Dakota, the daughter of a pastor.
+Danielle Bloom grew up in North Dakota as the daughter of a pastor, where music and performance were woven into everyday life from an early age.

 By seven, she was singing in church.